 Acting

-Brendan Wayne: Behind the Beskar
+Brendan Wayne: Embodying the Mandalorian

 Brendan Wayne shared his inspiring journey portraying Din Djarin in The Mandalorian—from the initial costume fitting to the challenges and rewards of working on the Star Wars global phenomenon.